-The purpose of this Data Protection Policy is to inform you of how the IPOS Group manages Personal Data which is subject to the personal data protection principles under the Singapore Personal Data Protection Act (No. 26 of 2012) (“the Act”) or similar personal data protection principles applicable to government agencies.
+The purpose of this Data Protection Policy is to inform you of how IPOS manages Personal Data which is subject to personal data protection principles applicable to government agencies.
 Please take a moment to read this Data Protection Policy so that you know and understand the purposes for which we collect, use and disclose your Personal Data.

-By interacting with us, submitting information to us, or signing up for any products and services offered by us, you agree and consent to the IPOS Group, as well as our respective representatives and/or agents collecting, using, disclosing and sharing amongst themselves your Personal Data, and disclosing such Personal Data to the IPOS Group's authorised service providers and relevant third parties in the manner set forth in this Data Protection Policy.
+By interacting with us, submitting information to us, or signing up for any products and services offered by us, you agree and consent to IPOS, as well as our respective representatives and/or agents collecting, using, disclosing and sharing amongst themselves your Personal Data, and disclosing such Personal Data to IPOS's authorised service providers and relevant third parties in the manner set forth in this Data Protection Policy.

-This Data Protection Policy supplements but does not supersede nor replace any other consents you may have previously provided to the IPOS Group in respect of your Personal Data, and your consents herein are additional to any rights which the IPOS Group may have at law to collect, use or disclose your Personal Data.
+This Data Protection Policy supplements but does not supersede nor replace any other consent you may have previously provided to IPOS in respect of your Personal Data, and your consent herein are additional to any rights which IPOS may have at law to collect, use or disclose your Personal Data.

 1. Personal Data